-This user's manual is intended to help us get started using PEAKS 4.2, acquaint us with its functionality, show us how to customize PEAKS to our application, allow us to work efficiently with the interface, provide a task based reference, and help us with troubleshooting.
+This user's manual is intended to help us get started using PEAKS 4.5, acquaint us with its functionality, show us how to customize PEAKS to our application, allow us to work efficiently with the interface, provide a task based reference, and help us with troubleshooting.
 As such, this manual is organized into chapters based on these categories.
 Use the table of contents at the front of this manual to access the relevant section.
-If searching for the definition of a particular term (or abbreviation), please consult the glossary - found in this section.
-The glossary will tell us what a particular term means, but it will not tell us how it applies to PEAKS usage.